 We offer a diverse range of products and services.

 Building of all shapes and sizes are subjected to wind loads.
 Depending on the geographic location of these buildings, design wind loads can vary significantly.
-Load imposed by winds can result in air leakage around the buildings various Fenestration products.
-The equipment we have created and utilize is intended to simulate the anticipated wind loads that are expected to impact your building Fenestration products via air leaks.
+Load imposed by winds can result in air leakage around the buildings various fenestration products.

 Air leakage is determined by monitoring a high precision “Manometer” while maintaining the test specimen at a constant air pressure differential.
 With

-Allow CZ to help you reduce potential risk or future fenestration problems by evaluating your proposed fenestration products.
-CZ has the capabilities to perform and
+Allow us to help you reduce potential risk or future fenestration problems by evaluating your proposed fenestration products.
+Building Analyst Group has the capabilities to perform and

 complete this testing in the field.

 Monitoring a buildings infrastructure of energy usage details a story of when, what & how efficient your structure really is.
 Also what improvements can be done.
 By taking scientific measurements we can understand HVAC air flow, static pressures, temperatures then make adjustments.

 Building continuous commissioning and testing.
 In our assessments we test duct air flow, static pressures, duct leakage, back drafting of flue gases.
 Roof top package HVAC systems are generally un-efficient or in need of maintenance.
 Walk-in refrigeration systems we find temperatures general set to low causing compressors to run non stop.
 Door seals causing leakage, clogged evaporator / condenser coils, no thermal barriers in ceilings, etc.

 Data logging is done by us installing our sensors that reports and stores necessary information.
 We continue storing this data from day one.
 Continuous commissioning is something our competitors do not do.